akajayesh/Computer-Vision/README.md

 A collection of Python projects built using OpenCV and hand gesture recognition, focused on experimenting with computer vision in real-world interactions.

-Originally built to experiment with game control using hand tracking — these scripts showcase different gesture-based tools and systems.
+Originally built to experiment with game control using hand tracking.
+These scripts showcase different gesture-based tools and systems.